How to Forgive Yourself: Moving Forward After Relationship Mistakes

 Guilt says: "I did something bad."
 Shame says: "I am bad."
 This distinction matters enormously for what comes next.

 Guilt, in healthy form, is useful.
 It points at an action that violated your values, motivates repair where possible, and informs how you want to behave in the future.
-Guilt is about the behavior.
+Guilt is about the behavior — it has a specific object and a potential resolution.

 Shame is about the self.
 It produces paralysis, hiding, and defensiveness rather than change — because when you believe you're fundamentally defective, there's nothing to do except suffer or deny.
 Shame rarely produces genuine learning.
 It produces self-protection.